Restart and Upgrade a Podman deployment

 Restarting, in this context, means using the start_command.sh to initialize a cluster using persisted configuration data from the VOLUME_BASE_DIR directory structure.

 Besides persisting configuration for the cluster, the VOLUME_BASE_DIR directory structure also stores shared running configuration for use in nodes across the cluster.
-This shared data must be removed before start_command.sh can be used to reinitialize or upgrade the cluster.
+You must remove this shared data before using start_command.sh to reinitialize or upgrade the cluster.

-By default, all configuration stored in etcd (ACLs, Persistent Queries, property files, data routing YAML, and schema) is preserved, as is intraday and historical data, which also includes Web UI dashboards and notebooks.
-What is not preserved by default, but can be configured to be persistent, is user tables, custom calendars, and contents of the /etc/sysconfig/illumon.d/java_lib path.
+By default, Deephaven preserves all configuration stored in etcd (ACLs, Persistent Queries, property files, data routing YAML, and schema), as well as intraday and historical data, which also includes Web UI dashboards and notebooks.
+Deephaven does not preserve user tables, custom calendars, or contents of the /etc/sysconfig/illumon.d/java_lib path by default, but you can configure them to persist.

 To upgrade, download, or build new images for the new version of Deephaven (this could be a point release update in the same major version or a new major version).
 Refer to the release notes of a new version to see if there are any manual steps or caveats associated with the upgrade process.
 You should also use the start_command.sh that comes with the new version Deephaven Podman package, as there may be fixes or new functionality in the start_command.sh script itself.